jakehadar/passwords-ios/BACKLOG.md

 Design
 ------
 * Grouping on app name (currently string matching) should be made fuzzier.
 Possibly make App its own entity.
+* Base UI/UX patterns off of Apple TODO's app, which is done quite nicely.

 Refactoring
 -----------